 The business model is obtaining customers through a free package, then convincing them to switch to a package with a monthly fee.
 The features of the paid packages are promoted to the users to convince them to change their subscription.

 The first package that we provide is an entirely free package.
 This package will allow you to compute several metrics on network data that is provided by the customer.
 The metrics that you can compute are those that have value for the coach, however no information about the value’s context is provided.
-So for most coaches and teams this value will not provide a lot of insights in the team.
+So, for most coaches and teams this value will not provide a lot of insights in the team.
 This package aims to be a competitor of uPATO, because this tool is also entirely free.
 The main difference between uPATO and this package is that we will not provide all known metrics, but solely the “useful” metrics and that we compute metrics locally.
 Although this package does not make money directly, it will help in drawing in new customers.

 The second package will provide some more insights in the team and is aimed at users who do not want to spend too much money and time on improving coaching using our technology.
 It also serves as a “trial” package, where users of the free package can discover some of the possibilities of our most expensive package, before paying for that price.
 This middle package will provide some default explanations for the computed metrics and thus allow the users to gain more insights in the way network theory can help the coaches.
 It also includes limited contact with consultants, where during the first few weeks the coaches can ask for advice based on their metrics.